jsreport/docs/docs/faq.md

 3. Passed in the command line parameter as `--license-key=xxx` or `--licenseKey=xxx`
 4. Set in the environment variable as `license-key` or `licenseKey`

-when using the [official jsreport docker image](https://github.com/jsreport/jsreport/blob/master/docker/README.md) you can follow [these instructions](https://github.com/jsreport/jsreport/blob/master/docker/README.md#apply-license-key) to apply your license key.
+When using the [official jsreport docker image](https://github.com/jsreport/jsreport/blob/master/docker/README.md), you can follow [these instructions](https://github.com/jsreport/jsreport/blob/master/docker/README.md#apply-license-key) to apply your license key.

-Make sure to remove all the white spaces around the key.
+The license key validation is invoked remotely and requires internet connection.
+In case your production server doesn't have internet connection you can either ignore the warning in the logs, or let the validation happen on computer with internet connection.
+The validation during the first run creates file `jsreport.license.json` which you can just copy paste to the production server without internet.
+Note in case of yearly subscription the license validation runs every year.

 ### <a name="update-payment-details"></a>Update payment details